tegos-article/article-optimize-vendor-folder-size/1-article.md

 - Trim SDKs: For AWS, only pull in what you actually use.
 - Ask package maintainers to stop shipping tests and docs in production dists.
 - Keep dev tools out of production; stick them in require-dev and let CI deal with ‘em.
-- Prune dead weight: regularly review and drop unused deps.
+- Prune dead weight: regularly review and drop unused deps, use tool composer-unused [link](https://github.com/composer-unused/composer-unused) for that.

-👉 Don’t let your PHP vendor/ turn into a node_modules/ 😅 Go clean it up, check your deps today and see how much you can save.
+👉 Don’t let your PHP vendor/ turn into a node_modules/ 😅

+Go run `du -sh vendor/` right now and see what monster is hiding in your project.